-Seasonal homes represent 10% of the housing stock in Dukes County.
-95% of the entire housing stock is single-family home.
-Vantucket counties are rated the most expensive counties in the United States with a my state of the States with a my state income brackets.
+The island faces a severe shortage of available year-round housing for rental and homeownership opportunities in all income brackets.
+This is especially true for those earning in the low and moderateincome brackets.
 Despite significant work in the six island towns to create a total of 841 units (411 affordable and 329 workforce) over the past 25 years, this only represents 9% of the island's year-round housing stock.
 The six island towns' Housing Production Plans have estimated that the Island needs a total of 1,147 additional housing units over the next 20 years (907 affordable and 241 workforce) to meet the goal of 20% of the island's year-round housing stock to address the current and projected demand.